Updated 19 February 2026 to reflect the changes for the 2026 season.

 Michelin did attempt to resolve the issue by developing an intermediate tyre for drying out or damp conditions which sounds great but for several reasons they have been scrapped as unnecessary.

-Instead, three tyre compounds or spec choices are offered to counteract this issue.
+Instead, the two tyre compounds or spec choices are offered to counteract this issue.

 So what can riders have for selection each race weekend?